jajupmochi/circuitgraph/README.md

 cd circuitgraph
 ```

-and check out all submodules:
+and check out all submodules (deprecated, no need to do this anymore, since the submodules are now included in the main repo):

 ```
 git submodule update --init